Mean-Variance Efficient Reinforcement Learning with Applications to Dynamic Financial Investment: Experiments

 \subsection{Portfolio management with a real-world dataset}

-We use well-known benchmarks called Fama \& French (FF) datasets\footnote{\url{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}} to ensure the reproducibility of the experiment \cite{Fama1992}.
+We use standard benchmarks called Fama \& French (FF) datasets\footnote{\url{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}} to ensure the reproducibility \citep{Fama1992}.
 Among FF datasets, we use the FF25, FF48 and FF100 datasets, where the FF25 and FF 100 dataset includes $25$ and $100$ assets formed based on size and book-to-market ratio; the FF48 dataset contains $48$ assets representing different industrial sectors.
 We use all datasets covering monthly data from July 1980 to June 2020.
-We formulate the problem with an episodic MDP.
-The state is the past $12$ months of returns of each asset and the action is defined as portfolio weight; that is, the number of actions is equal to that of assets.
-The reward is obtained as the portfolio return.
-Here, the portfolio return at time $1 \leq t \leq T$ is defined as $y_t = \sum_{j=1}^m y_{j, t} w_{j, t-1}$, where $y_{j, t}$ is the return of $j$ asset at time $t$, $w_{j, t-1}$ is the weight of $j$ asset in the portfolio at time $t-1$, and $m$ is the number of assets.
-We optimize the weight to obtain a portfolio return controlling for MV trade-off.
-The length of the episode is $1$ years ($12$ months).
-For the stochastic policy, we adopt a three-layer feed-forward neural network with the ReLU activation function where the number of units in each respective layer is equal to the number of assets, $100$, $50$, and the number of assets.
-We use the softmax function for the output layer, which determines the weight $w_{j, t-1}$.
+Consider an episodic MDP.
+Let the action space be the set of $m$ assets, and $y_{a, t}$ and $w_{a,t}$ be the return and the portfolio weight of an asset $a$ at time $t$.
+The reward (portfolio return) at time $1 \leq t \leq T$ is defined as $y_t = \sum_{a=1}^m y_{a, t} w_{a, t} - \Lambda \sum_{a=1}^m|w_{a, t} - w_{a, t-1}|$, where $\Lambda = 0.001$ is the penalty of the portfolio weight turnover(change of the action).
+On the $t$-th period, the agent observes a state $S_t=((y_{a,t-1},...,y_{a,t-12}, w_{a,t-1})_{a\in\mathcal{A}}, \sum^{t-1}_{s=0}y_s)$, and decides a portfolio weight $(w_{a,t})_{a\in\mathcal{A}}$ as $w_{a,t}=\pi(a|s_t)$.
+Between periods $t$ and $t+1$, the agent has an asset $a$ with the ratio $w_{a,t}$.See Section~\ref{sec:quadratic} for the reason why we include $\sum^{t-1}_{s=0}y_s$ in the state.